The Critical Node Game: Introduction

 \section{Introduction}

-Cloud networks are the backbone of the modern internet infrastructure, as they provision most of the resources, applications, and web services we use daily.
-In a cloud network, network operators provide ready-to-use resources (e.g., servers and virtual machines) to some end-users; for instance, Dropbox provides cloud storage, and Amazon Web Services provide virtual infrastructure.
-The network operators deploy their physical resources (i.e., servers) in several points of presence (i.e., data centers), and they manage the network on behalf of their customers.
-Cloud networks provide businesses and individuals with flexible and scalable access to computing resources and data storage, making it easier for them to manage and share information.
-However, because these networks rely on the Internet and remote servers, they are also vulnerable to cyber-attacks and expose organizations to greater external risks.
+Cloud networks are the backbone of the modern internet infrastructure, as they provide the resources, applications, and web services we use daily.
+In a cloud network, network operators provide ready-to-use resources (\eg, servers and virtual machines) to some end-users; for instance, Dropbox provides cloud storage, and Amazon Web Services provides virtual computing infrastructure.
+The network operators deploy their physical resources (\ie, servers) in several points of presence (\ie, data centers), and they manage the network on behalf of their customers.
+Cloud networks provide businesses and individuals with flexible and scalable access to computing resources and data storage, making managing and sharing information easier.
+However, because these networks rely on the Internet, remote servers, and third-party software, they are also vulnerable to cyber-attacks and expose organizations to greater external risks.